abauville/Sunaba/README.md

 - Verify the advection of phi
 - Put the colorscale as a user input
 - Implement the proper deviatoric strain rate
+- Finish implementing the phase list
+- Implement better rheology
+- Add sediments to the corner flow

 ## INSTALLATION